 However, a 20 minute shuttle ride away, was Soulac-sur-Mer, a beautiful coastal resort- town.
 Amazingly, it doesn’t get a mention in many of the travel guides, which is perhaps why it’s so relaxed, tranquil and unspoilt.

 As soon as we saw this sign, we took it as a good omen, and went to meet Eric, with his cycles.
-We rented a tandem bike, not one of the 25 euro-per-hour competition bikes (we’re first-timers at tandem-biking so thought it’d be a little over-adventurous) but this rather sexy blue number, for the bargain price of 14 euros for the whole day.
-And the chain only jumped off the pedal mechanism twice!
+We rented a tandem bike, not one of the 25 euro-per-hour competition bikes (we’re first-timers at tandem-biking so thought it’d be a little over-adventurous) but this rather sexy blue number,

 We were going to cycle back up north to Le Verdon, but on Eric’s recommendation (the shop-owner, not my boyfriend) we headed the other way, along a cycle path further south, to explore the kilometres of beach beyond Soulac-sur-Mer.